DavidGillsjo/VideoIMUCapture-Android/calibration/README.md

 It is most likely so that they are not available or not good enough.
 There are many toolboxes for calibrating the camera, we used Kalibr.
+See below for instructions on how to use Kalibr or MATLAB.

 ### Kalibr
 See [their instruction](https://github.com/ethz-asl/kalibr/wiki/multiple-camera-calibration) on how to perform the calibration.

-Assuming you To convert the video to images you may use
+To convert the video to images you may use
 ```
 python data2kalibr.py <path-to-recording>
-  --tag-size <measured-april-tag-size>
+  --tag-size <measured-april-tag-size-in-meters>
   --subsample 30
 ```
 to convert every 30th frame to an image.
 (1 image per second)